 Traditional and Roth IRA Limits

 Roth IRA contribution limits and Traditional IRA contribution limits are exactly the same.
-You can put in $5,500 per year if you are 49 years old or younger and $6,500 if you’re between 50 and 70.5 years old.
+In 2015, you can put in $5,500 per year if you are 49 years old or younger and $6,500 if you’re between 50 and 70.5 years old.

 If you have a Roth IRA and a Traditional IRA, the maximum amount you can contribute in total is still $5,500 or $6,500, depending on your age.
 If you’re 40 years old, you can put $3,000 into a Roth IRA and $2,500 into a Traditional IRA.
 You can’t put $5,500 into both.

 Regardless of which type of IRA account you choose, you’ll have to pay a 10% penalty in addition to any income tax earned on the investment if you pull your money out early.

 You want to put your money into an IRA but never at the expense of having to take money out before you’re 59.5 years old.
 Don’t force the maximum investment amount of $5,500 each year if it stretches your finances too thin.

 Funding an IRA Account